How To Use Eufy S1 Pro Breast Pump

 • Disassemble After Each Use: Take apart all components that come in contact with milk—such as the flange, valve, diaphragm, and collection cup—and wash them in warm, soapy water.
 Rinse well and allow them to air dry completely.

-• Daily Sterilization: Sterilize all milk-contact parts at least once a day by boiling them, using a steam sterilizer, or a cold water sterilizing solution like Milton.
+• Daily Sterilization: Sterilize all milk-contact parts at least once a day by boiling them, using a steam sterilizer, or a cold water sterilizing solutions such as Milton.

 • Keep the Motor Dry: The pump motor should never be submerged or rinsed under water.
 Wipe it gently with a clean, dry cloth if needed.